jadijadi/lpic1book/content/1012_boot_the_system.md

 pstree
 ```

-### systemd
+## systemd
 Is new, loved, and hated.
 Lots of new ideas but not following some of the beloved UNIX principles (say.. not saving logs in a text file or trying to help you too much but asking for the root password when you are not running commands with sudo).
-It lets us run services if hardware is connected, in time intervals, if another service is started, and ...
+It lets us run services if the hardware is connected, in time intervals, if another service is started, and ...

 The systemd is made around **unit**s.
 A unit can be a service, group of services, or an action.
 Units do have a name, a type, and a configuration file.
 There are 12 unit types: automount, device, mount, path, scope, service, slice, snapshot, socket, swap, target & timer.